freenas/freenas-docs/userguide/system.rst

 test, and possibly roll back if issues appear.
 On very large systems, a proportionally longer maintenance window is recommended.

-For individual support during an upgrade, open a ticket at https://support.ixsystems.com, or call 408-943-4100 to schedule one.
+For individual support during an upgrade, open a ticket with or call :ref:`iXsystems Support <Contacting iXsystems>` to schedule an upgrade.
 Scheduling at least two days in advance of a planned upgrade gives time to make sure a specialist is available for assistance.

-Updates from older versions of %brand% before 9.3 must be scheduled with support.
+Updates from older versions of %brand% before 9.3 must be scheduled with iXsystems Support.

 The update process will not proceed unless there is enough free space in the boot pool for the new update files.
 If a space warning is